ResearchForumOnline/WordpressAIchatbot/README.md

 All you need is a domain, and any web hosting supports Wordpress!

-Most do not understand how much money this will save people per month, bypassing so much bs with this plugin!✅
+Most do not understand how much money this will save people per month, bypassing so much bs with this plugin!

 ![Main Settings](Screenshot_1762.png)